 Sporting women & men today have the silver fern on their uniforms, but they all represent their country as proud Kiwi’s

-NZ’s national icon is here in the bush and have been seen wandering into the Park grounds or been spotted on the way to the Glow Worm dells.
+NZ’s national icon is here in the bush and have been seen wandering into the Park grounds or on occasion have been spotted on the way to the Glow Worm dells.

 Male great spotted kiwi has a high trilling whistle call repeated between 6 and 20 times and the females call is lower and harsher.
 Google their call so you know what to listen for.